siva-prathap/StreamPlay/README.md

 # TEAM ACKNOWLEDGEMENT
 We would like to express our special thanks to RGMCET Management and BYTS INDIA Team for conducting and supporting,24 hours HACKTHON in a peaceful environment.

+# Connect
+For any queries & suggestions please contact kaminikondasivaprathap@gmail.com